About the international team

 She holds a masters degree in commerce from the University of Delhi, a postgraduate diploma in human resource management from Symbiosis University, India and a certificate in international trade from the Forum of International Trade Training, Canada.
 She has also pursued a diploma in French language from Alliance Française de Delhi.

-Before joining the Law Society, Nathaniel worked at the Britain-Australia Society based in Australia House, London.
+Prior to joining the Law Society, Arthur worked as a Researcher at the Legal 500, a global rankings firm based in London.

 He holds a master's degree in Multimedia Journalism from the University of Kent.